The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Susan Johnson.
 Perf.
 Lana Condor, Noah Centineo, John Corbett.
 Netflix, 2018.
 Based on the novel by Jenny Han.

-Synopsis: An Asian-American teen, Lara Jean (Lana Condor), has to deal with the romantic complications that ensue after her secret love letters are exposed.
-There is a brief school library scene early in the film, in which Lara Jean breaks the silence rule — but it’s not the reel librarian, an older Asian woman, who enforces the silence rule, but rather fellow students!
+Synopsis: Teen Lara Jean (Lana Condor) has to deal with the romantic complications that ensue after her secret love letters are exposed.
+There is a brief school library scene early in the film, in which Lara Jean breaks the silence rule — but it’s not the reel librarian who enforces the silence rule, but rather fellow students!

 Role Call: An uncredited woman as the school librarian — Information Provider (female)